cs10/sp24/announcements.md

 # Announcements

-Here, you can find all weekly announcements for the summer.
+Here, you can find all weekly announcements for the Fall.

 {% assign announcements = site.announcements | reverse %}
 {% for announcement in announcements %}